 Diversification is a cornerstone of any great investment portfolio.
 Asset classes perform in different ways, in different cycles, and represent different levels of risk.
 Residential property acts as a great diversifier because the drivers of supply and demand aren’t closely correlated to the performance cycles of other assets, and it can act as a strong hedge against wider volatility in the market.
-Residential property has proven over a number of decades to be a relatively low risk investment that offers strong returns.
+The same goes for Purpose-Built Student Accommodation, where rental growth has continued at 3-4% per year, even during the global financial crisis.
+Both have proven over many years to be a relatively low risk investment that offers strong returns.

 Residential property is already fairly low risk.
 An investment in property is backed by a real asset: bricks, mortar and land.
 Still, the more properties you spread your wealth across, the more your risk is reduced, and your income stream becomes more predictable.
 For example, if you buy a house in South London and the roof has a major leak, as the sole owner, you are fully exposed to the cost.
 If only a small fraction of your funds are invested in that property, it minimises your exposure to unexpected costs.
-As professional property investors, Property Partner also make allowances for problems like this to ensure that we always deliver the returns we promise.
+As professional property investors, Property Partner also make allowances for problems like this, which is why we have never underpaid a dividend to date.

 Our Director of Property says: